Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 | Monthly | Sustain self-care routines, integrate recovery into daily life | Improved relationships, stable mood patterns |

-Virtual medication-assisted treatment continues to show engagement levels matching those of in-person care, helping individuals sustain momentum throughout each stage9.
+Virtual medication-assisted treatment continues to show engagement levels matching those of in-person care, helping individuals sustain momentum throughout each stage.9

 Progress in addiction therapy online hinges on using digital mood trackers, support dashboards, and peer connection tools that provide an honest picture of your day-to-day emotional state and engagement.